-- Well, there are host of credit counselling organisations helping those in a debt trap.
-Hence, if you are in a situation of debt overhang, don’t shy away from seeking services of such an organisation.
+- Well, there are a host of credit counselling organisations helping those in a debt trap.
+If you are in a situation, don’t shy away from seeking services of such an organisation.

 - Don’t worry about the fees.
-These agencies typically being non-profit organizations, their fees are minimal.
-They may help you with a debt management plan and even negotiate with the lender on your behalf, thereby try and get you a lower
+These agencies typically being non-profit organizations, charge minimal fees.
+They may help you with a debt management plan and even negotiate with the lender on your behalf, to try and get you a lower rate

-- While you may indulge in credit / debt, overdoing it can be hazardous to your wealth and health.
+- While you may indulge in credit / debt, overdoing it can be hazardous to your wealth.

-- Taking calculated risk is okay to build wealth and meet aspirations of life.
+- It benefits to take calculated credit to help build wealth and meet aspirations of life.
 But ensure that you don’t get into a habit which can lead you to a debt storm.

 - Stretch within your means, and do not take long leap which can jeopardise the financial well-being of your family and land you into a debt trap.

 - To make sure you don't take more debt than you can handle, have a financial plan in place.
 One of the many benefits of a financial plan is that it lays the foundation for financial prudence and will show you how your cash flows are structured

 year on year, thereby helping you know how much EMI you can afford to pay in the coming years.
 You can use our EMI Calculator for the same